-Found to the north of Cockburn Town, Pillory Beach is a quiet and sheltered coastline.
+Found to the north of Cockburn Town, Pillory Beach is a quiet and sheltered coastline that offers soft white sand and clear ocean water.

 The beach here varies a bit.
 Some patches, such as the section fronting the Bohio Dive Resort, are excellent with a clean sandy bottom.
 Other areas tend to be a bit rockier.
 Casuarina trees provide shade at a few spots.